 When I'm not writing code, cleaning datasets, or (failing at) proving theorems, you can probably find me

 tumbling down shredding the ski slopes or hero calling at the poker table.
-You can ping me at tginart at stanford dot edu.

 I am broadly interested in artificial intelligence, cybernetics, and information science & engineering.
 My doctoral research is on theory and algorithms for large-scale data processing and management, with a focus on AI.
 I work on making machine learning systems more efficient, scalable, secure and easier to deploy.

 Invented deletion-efficient data management algorithms for unsupervised learning (100× speedup)

 Invented minimax rate optimal policy for ML deployment monitoring based on expert supervision (>25% increase in label efficiency)

 Part-time Student Researcher, Facebook AI (Summer 2021 - Present)